• Skip to primary navigation

 October 16, 2019 by Nora Femenia

-• Does your partner embarrass or make fun of you in front of others?
+• Does your partner embarrass or make fun of you in public?

-• Have you been slowly isolated from family and friends?
+• Have you experienced isolation from family and friends?

-• Do you feel incapable of making your own decisions?
+• Do you feel deterred from making independent decisions?

-• Are threats made towards your children or pets?
+• Are threats directed towards your children or pets?

-• Do they blame you for their behaviors or feelings?
+• Are you blamed for their negative emotions or actions?

-• Are healthcare needs for you or your children neglected?
+• Are healthcare needs ignored for you or your children?

-• Is your access to your own children restricted?
+• Is your access to personal beliefs and values curtailed?

 • Are your movements or activities heavily restricted?

-• Have you ever been punished by abandonment or forced isolation?
+• Have you faced punishment via abandonment or isolation?

-• Is substance use used as an excuse for harmful actions?
+• Is substance abuse used as a justification for harm?

-• If reliant on mobility devices, are these ever taken away?
+• If reliant on mobility aids, are these taken away?

 For Domestic Discipline and BDSM Relationships

-• Is punishment delivered in anger or excessively harsh?
+• Is punishment doled out in anger or excessively?

-• In BDSM, are your hard limits ignored or safety compromised?
+• In BDSM, are boundaries ignored or safety neglected?

-• Is the dynamic used as a cover for expressing anger?
+• Is the dynamic a guise for expressing negative emotions?

 Recognizing Major Abuse Indicators

-• Do you feel scared of your partner’s behavior?
+• Do you feel fear due to your partner’s behavior?

-• Is avoiding conflict by not upsetting your partner your constant aim?
+• Is avoiding conflict with your partner your main goal?

-• Do feelings of inadequacy persist regardless of your efforts?
+• Are feelings of inadequacy recurrent despite your efforts?

-• Is there constant self-doubt about your own perceptions and memories?
+• Do you have self-doubt about your perceptions or memories?

-• Have you considered extreme actions such as suicide or harm to your partner?
+• Have you contemplated extreme actions such as self-harm or violence?

-Note: This checklist is extensive but not exhaustive.
-Every situation is unique and may require tailor-made solutions.
-Professional counseling and support are essential for anyone feeling trapped or unsafe in a relationship.
+This checklist is thorough, yet each situation is unique.
+Professional counseling and support are crucial for anyone feeling trapped or unsafe in a relationship.

 Frequently Asked Questions